hashicorp/terraform-provider-azurerm/website/docs/r/vpn_gateway_connection.html.markdown

 * `internet_security_enabled` - (Optional) Whether Internet Security is enabled for this VPN Connection.
 Defaults to `false`.

+* `routing_configuration` - (Optional) A `routing_configuration` block as defined below.
+If this is not specified, there will be a default route table created implicitly.

 ---

 A `ipsec_policy` block supports the following: